img

 • Change laravel .env in order to use the current MySQL database with the correct credentials

-• And at last, we indeed run the test suite.
+• And at last, we indeed php artisan test to run our tests.

 - name: Deploy to Server